e-id/app/README.md

 The project is under developement and not yet ready for production.

+The first stable release will be 0.1.0 when it features at least:

+* custom library selection
+* user preferences
+* error handling
+* reading card content
+* callback to current app
+* auto update

+Next releases will feature:

+* firefox extension & native messaging host
+* digital signature
+* authentication

 ## Installing

 The app can be installed by downloading the release from the [releases](https://github.com/e-id/e-id/releases) page.